red-0ne/stakehound-inspector/README.md

 # stakehound-inspector
-CLI and libraries for inspecting ether transfers from and to given addresses
+CLI and libraries for inspecting ether transfers from and to given addresses.
+It uses RxJs library to handle event streams.

 ## Usage